marymarywan/Data-Science/README.md

-#Phase 1
-This Project I've worked with web scrapping on FTU website
+This Project I've worked with retrive data from website